 It’s far too common for us to get busy and put off sleep, thinking we have too many important things to do.
 But sleep is essential to our overall health, and we need to make it a priority to meet all the demands on our time.

 You may not be able to make up for all the sleep you’ve lost, but you can take steps to repay your debt.
 Make sleep a priority throughout the week by going to bed at the same time every night and waking at the same time every morning.
 Thinking you will sleep in and make it up over the weekend doesn’t always erase the harmful effects of lack of sleep.

-If you are struggling to sleep because of a sleep disorder, such as restless leg syndrome, insomnia, or sleep apnea, contact a Sleep Medicine Center to find out what’s happening.
-Experts can help uncover the problem and get you back on a regular routine.
+UPMC’s Sleep Medicine Center — accredited by the American Academy of Sleep Medicine — is the only multidisciplinary sleep medicine facility in western Pennsylvania.
+If you are struggling because of a sleep disorder, such as restless leg syndrome, insomnia, or sleep apnea, contact us for help.
+Our experts can help uncover the problem and get you back on a regular routine.